Hierarchy-Aware Multimodal Unlearning for Medical AI: Appendix

 \subsection{Extended Experiment Results}

-In this section, we provide comprehensive experimental results that complement the main paper by presenting detailed generation quality metrics across all hierarchical unlearning splits.
-While the main paper focuses on the Gen Score metric for conciseness, here we report the individual components that comprise this metric: ROUGE-L scores and Factuality scores, alongside the Gen Score values. \begin{itemize} \item \textbf{ROUGE-L}: Measures the longest common subsequence between generated and reference text, capturing fluency and structural similarity. \item \textbf{Factuality}: Evaluates the accuracy of medical information in generated responses on a 0-1 scale, assessed using DeepSeek-V3 ~\citep{deepseekai2025deepseekv3technicalreport} as an automated judge. \end{itemize}
+{In this section, we provide comprehensive experimental results that complement the main paper by presenting detailed generation quality metrics across all hierarchical unlearning splits.
+While the main paper focuses on the Gen Score metric for conciseness, here we report the individual components: ROUGE-L scores and Factuality scores (see Appendix~\ref{app:evaluation_metrics_appendix} for metric definitions), alongside the composite Gen Score values.

 Table~\ref{tab:extended_results} presents the full results across all four evaluation splits (\textit{Forget Set}, \textit{Retain Set}, \textit{Forget Rephrase Set}, and \textit{General Med Set}) for each hierarchical level (Institution, Patient, Study, and Section).
-These detailed metrics enable a nuanced understanding of the trade-offs between unlearning effectiveness and utility preservation.
+These detailed metrics enable a nuanced understanding of the trade-offs between unlearning effectiveness and utility preservation.}